Startseite - Home

 Verlagsinformation :: Publisher's information

-Correspondence and eyewitness accounts from the region's key players document the Anglo-Afghan Wars; the perspectives of Afghan and Persian rulers on foreign activities in the region; the interplay between China and Russia; and the expansion and fall of the Russian Empire; allowing scholars to build a balanced picture of the tumultuous history of the region.
+Correspondence and eyewitness accounts from the region’s key players document the Anglo-Afghan Wars; the perspectives of Afghan and Persian rulers on foreign activities in the region; and the interplay between China and Russia.
+Further material concerning the decline of British influence, and the expansion and fall of the Russian Empire allows scholars to build a balanced picture of the tumultuous history of the region.

 Highlights